AntoniosKalattas/Monte-Carlo-Meets-Greedy/README.md

-# EPL236 Project – Hitting Set Problem
+# Monte Carlo Meets Greedy: Performance Analysis on Hitting Set Algorithms

 This project explores multiple algorithmic strategies to solve the **Hitting Set Problem**, implemented in both **C** and **Java**.
 The emphasis is on evaluating performance under challenging input conditions.